 Outlook cannot connect to your outgoing (SMTP) e-mail server.
 If you continue to receive this message, contact your server administrator or Internet service provider (ISP).

-- Please verify that you have enabled "My SMTP Requires Authentication" in Incoming mail server Outlook settings.
+- Please verify that you have enabled "My SMTP Requires Authentication" in the Incoming mail server Outlook settings.

-→ Looking for other Outlook related issues?
+→ Looking for other Outlook-related issues?
 Please refer to outlook issues for more details.